skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 ```

 Caveat: The scheduler destroys this handle with `CloseHandle()` after it
 signals, so don't try to reuse it.
-This made my demo simpler, but it
+This made my demonstration simpler,
-might be better to not do this.
+but it might be better to not do this.

 A fiber can exit at any time.
-Such an exit is inserted implicit before a
+Such an exit is inserted implicitly before
-fiber actually returns:
+a fiber actually returns:

 ```c
 void